Rastion/rastion/docs/why-dmp.md

 * **Solver configuration**: declared parameters and limits that affect execution and reproducibility.
 * **Evaluation and feasibility checks**: deterministic post-run logic to verify constraints and compute metrics.

 This package-level contract is designed to be stable and portable, so a model can be executed and evaluated consistently across environments.
+DMP standardizes how a model is executed and evaluated, not how it is formulated or solved.

 ## What DMP explicitly does NOT try to solve